Anti-Cellulite DIY Coffee And Honey Scrub for Smooth Glowing Skin

 how to make coffee scrub at home

-Exfoliating coffee and honey body scrub made with organic coffee, sugar, and olive oil.
+Exfoliating coffee and honey scrub made with organic coffee, sugar, and olive oil.
 Body scrubs are a great product to help your skin feel moisturized and nourished.

 You can spend $12 to $25 for a quality scrub or just a few dollars making it home with organic ingredients.

 Ideally, you want to complete this process in the shower to prevent messes and stains from the coffee grounds.
-Massage the scrub onto the skin in a circular motion before rinsing.
+Massage the DIY coffee scrub onto the skin in a circular motion before rinsing.
 Repeat every time you shower for the best results.

 Ingredients: